 The Forest of Bowland is the home to some of the UK’s rare and threatened plant species.
-Several plant species recovery projects are being developed as part of the AONB’s Biodiversity Working Group’s annual delivery plan.
+Several plant species recovery projects are being developed as part of the National Landscape’s Biodiversity Working Group’s annual delivery plan.

 Many thanks go to the Lancashire Botany Group for their ongoing work in monitoring the sites where these species are found, and without whom these projects would not be possible.